datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 .. [#f4] Note that all ``README.md`` files the YODA procedure created are
          version controlled by Git, not Git-annex, thanks to the configurations that YODA supplied.
 This makes it easy to change the ``README.md`` file.
-If you want to re-read the chapter on configurations and run-procedures, start with section :ref:`config`.
+Let previous section detailed how the YODA procedure configured your dataset.
+If you want to re-read the full chapter on configurations and run-procedures, start with section :ref:`config`.

 .. [#f5] Such a token can be obtained, for example, using the commandline
          GitHub interface (https://github.com/sociomantic/git-hub) by running: